Hokianga: Frederick Edward Maning

-Dame Whina Cooper
+Whina Cooper

-Dame Whina Cooper was born at Te Karaka, Hokianga on 9 December 1895, the daughter of a leader of the Te Rarawa iwi.
+Whina Cooper was born at Te Karaka, Hokianga on 9 December 1895, the daughter of a leader of the Te Rarawa iwi.

 From an early age she showed an interest in local community affairs and politics, and her flair and abilities led to her becoming the undisputed Māori leader of the northern Hokianga by her mid-30s.

 In 1949 she moved to Auckland, and by 1951 she was elected first president of the new Māori Women's Welfare League.
 The league's success was largely due to Whina's efforts, and she became well known throughout the country.
 In 1957 she stepped down as president and the annual conference rewarded her with the title Te Whaea o te Motu ("Mother of the Nation").

-Whina Cooper continued to work for the community throughout the 1960s, but it was her 1975 leadership of a hikoi – a symbolic march – to protest against the loss of Māori land for which she is best remembered.
+Whina Cooper continued to work for the community throughout the 1960s, but it was her 1975 leadership of a hīkoi – a symbolic march – to protest against the loss of Māori land for which she is best remembered.
 The march, from the northern tip of the North Island to Parliament in Wellington at the other end of the island made her nationally recognised, with her determined figure, no longer strong in body but strong in mana and will, walking at the head of the march from Te Hapua to Wellington.

 She was made a DBE in 1981 and a member of the Order of New Zealand in 1991.
 She had returned to Panguru in the Hokianga in 1983.
 She died there on 26 March 1994 at the age of 98.

 Jean Baptiste Pompallier

-Bishop Jean Baptiste Pompallier (1802-1871), was the first Roman Catholic bishop in New Zealand.
+Bishop Jean Baptiste Pompallier (1802–1871), was the first Roman Catholic bishop in New Zealand.
 His first mission station was situated at Pūrākau in the Hokianga from 1839 until 1915.
 He celebrated the first mass on NZ 'terra firma' at Tōtara Point, Hokianga, in 1838.
 His remains were reinterred in Motuti, Hokianga, in 2002 after a nationwide hīkoi.